pyoscx/scenariogeneration/README.md

 [esmini](https://github.com/esmini/esmini) is a basic OpenSCENARIO player

-### spirals
+### clothoids

-[pyeulerspiral](https://github.com/stefan-urban/pyeulerspiral), used this lib for calculating euler spirals
+[pyclothoids](https://github.com/phillipd94/pyclothoids), used for construction and optimization of clothoids gemetries

 ## Authors